SandraND/noob-knight/README.md

 - Sound: Sound for the game and Game Over Screen.
 - Sprites: Movement of Hero when hits.
 - Life: Put on life img in screen.
-- Mejoras del héroe: Put on items img that Hero got, in screen.
+- Hero upgrade: Put on items img that Hero got, in screen.
 - Win: Player wins when Hero get X items or when X enemies are killed.

 ## Data structures